Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Mobility and Stability Analysis

 \section{Mobility and Stability Analysis}

 Mobility and stability patterns of people living in metropolitan areas are really hard to measure due to the huge number of residents and incomplete methods to probe all the population.
-As many work \cite{Ma20131}, \cite{Mohamed2014Understanding}, \cite{Pelletier2011557} mentioned, utilizing SCD collected by AFC system is a nearly ideal solution of this problem, since public transit is used by a large proportion of urban residents and AFC system can record their travel details.
-But we still need to consider the influence of many other factors, like age distribution, social scale, per capita income, type of job, city size and so on, to analyze and make correct decisions.
-Since the datasets of 2010 and 2014 are selected according to same smart card IDs, the mobility and stability of fixed passengers can be reflected by their changes of travel pattern between the two years.
+As mentioned by many studies \cite{Ma20131,Mohamed2014Understanding,Pelletier2011557}, utilizing SCD collected by AFC system is a nearly ideal solution of this problem, since public transit is used by a large proportion of urban residents and AFC system can record their travel details.
+But we still need to consider the influence of many other factors, including residents age distribution, social scale, per capita income, type of job, city size and so on, to analyze transit passengers' travel behaviors.
+Since the datasets of 2010 and 2014 are selected according to same smart card IDs, the mobility and stability of fixed passengers can be reflected by the changes of their travel patterns between 2010 and 2014.
+Passengers' travel patterns are represented by the recorded transaction time when they using public transit.
 In this section, we analyze passenger's mobility and stability pattern based on temporal information combining some background socioeconomic factors listed in Table \ref{table:socialeconomics}.